Everyone I Know Is Sick

 Beau Gomez, This Bed I Made

 This Bed I Made presents the bed as a place of solace and agency beyond just a site of illness or isolation.
-Through the shared stories of individuals living with HIV in the Philippines, the video explores modes of care, restoration, and abundance in the midst of pandemic pervasion.
+Through the shared stories of two Filipino men living with HIV, the video explores modes of care, restoration, and abundance in the midst of pandemic pervasion.

 Dolissa Medina and Ananias P. Soria, Viejito/Enfermito/Grito (Old Man/Sick Man/Shout)